 Established on 21st September, 1984 at Bangalore in the form of twin institutes namely ICAR- National Bureau of Animal Genetic Resources and National Institute of Animal Genetics and then shifted to Karnal in 1985, the two institutes were merged to function as a single entity in the form of ICAR- National Bureau of Animal Genetic Resources (ICAR-NBAGR) in 1995.
 This premier institute is dedicated to work with its mandate of identification, evaluation, characterization, conservation and utilization of livestock and poultry genetic resources of the country.

 Bureau has traveled a long journey in striving for excellence in innovative research to identify the uniqueness and genetic potential of country’s vastly distributed livestock and poultry biodiversity and its sustainable development.
-Among the major achievements to its credit are the phenotypic and genetic characterization of majority (> 90%) of the registered breeds of cattle, buffalo, sheep, goat, equines, camel and poultry; identification of more than 1600 SNPs for various major candidate genes related to production, reproduction, environmental adaptation and disease resistance traits in different species; cytogenetic analysis revealing the Manipuri buffaloes of NEH region as swamp buffaloes (2N=48); demonstration of higher frequency of desirable A2 beta casein allele in indigenous cattle and buffalo breeds, registration of livestock and poultry breeds; development of conservation models and establishment of database on indigenous livestock species.
+Among the major achievements to its credit are the characterization, documentation and registration of native breeds of cattle, buffalo, sheep, goat, equines, pig, camel, poultry and dog; identification of 1600 SNPs for various major candidate genes related to production, reproduction, environmental adaptation and disease resistance traits in different species; demonstration of higher frequency of desirable A2 beta casein allele in indigenous cattle and buffalo breeds, registration of livestock and poultry breeds; development of conservation models and establishment of database on indigenous livestock species.